kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

 # Unhandled cases

 * If the GC observes the owning object with the `GCFinalizer` before it observes the creation of all the dependents, GC will remove the finalizer from the owning object before all dependents are gone.
-Hence, “Synchronous GC” is best-effort, though we guarantee that the dependents will be deleted eventually.
+Hence, synchronous GC is best-effort, though we guarantee that the dependents will be deleted eventually.
 We face a similar case when handling OrphanFinalizer, see [GC known issues](https://github.com/kubernetes/kubernetes/issues/26120).

 # Implications to existing clients